How To Outsmart Our Monkey Mind

 The first thing is the body.
 The body is your base, it is your ground, it is where you are grounded.
 To make you antagonistic towards the body is to destroy you, is to make you schizophrenic, is to make you miserable, is to create hell.
 You are the body.
 Of course you are more than the body, but that ‘more’ will follow later on.
 First, you are the body.
 The body is your basic truth, so never be against the body. ॐ ॐ Osho ॐ

 I'll never forget the feeling that came over me when I first heard a howler monkey.
-I was in Costa Rica at a yoga retreat center in the middle of the rain forest.
+I was in Costa Rica at a yoga retreat center in the middle of the rainforest.
 People talked about the howler monkeys but no one could explain what they sounded like.
-Whenever I would ask a local they would just say "when you hear it, you'll know."
+Whenever I would ask a local they would just say, "When you hear it, you'll know."
 I had traveled to Costa Rica with the two girlfriends that I could talk into going to a vegetarian retreat.
 The retreat sat on 250 acres of land and they grew most of their organic food.
 The journey there was treacherous, and I was grateful that I took the van option instead of attempting to navigate the four hour drive with no road signs and pot holes that were sometimes larger than the street.
 Costa Rica produces some of the best fruit that I've ever tasted.
 It made me think about investors who come into the country and take its resources for a payment too low for the country to make basic repairs.
 My bungalow was up a steep hill.
 I had a hammock that overlooked the jungle and a glimpse of the ocean in the distance.
 There was a symphony of sound that happened each night.
 Some guests complained about it, but I loved the jungle sounds and would try to figure out what insects were singing me to sleep.

-Then it finally happened, the howler monkeys got together for their morning warning to assert their domain over their territory - which happened to be near our eco-tourist resort.
+Then, it finally happened.
+The howler monkeys got together for their morning warning to assert their domain over their territory - which happened to be near our eco-tourist resort.
 I awoke to the sound, but I can't explain it.
 One howler can make an extremely loud sound, but a chorus of howlers are a completely different experience.
 I've found videos, but there is nothing like the surround sound in real life.
 I felt as if they were all around me and moving closer to me.
 For the first few moments, I was stunned and terrified - frozen in bed.
 It took me a few moments to realize that it was the sound of an animal.
 Then I relaxed and it hit me that it must be the howlers.
 Later that day, we went on a beautiful jungle hike that also featured an ocean view.
 The guide pointed out some howler monkeys, and I was stunned again.
 These medium-sized monkeys were swinging from tree to tree and having a great time.
 How on earth could a sound that loud come from an animal that size?

 Unpacking The Mess Of How We Got Here